Blog

 Cole County, Missouri is in USDA Hardiness Zone 6b.
 The average last spring frost is April 7 and first fall frost is October 28.

-Cole County County sits in USDA Zone 6b.
+Cole County sits in USDA Zone 6b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Cole County County's climate?
+Can Hydrangeas grow in Cole County's climate?

 🌱